Calathea-Z/ABCWatcher/README.md

+The application is designed to automatically monitor changes on a specified webpage and send email notifications when updates are detected.
+Leveraging Python scripts, it provides a seamless way to keep users informed about new content or modifications on websites of interest, without the need for manual checking.
+Ideal for tracking updates on news sites, blogs, or any web page requiring regular surveillance, this tool streamlines the process of staying up-to-date with changes, ensuring users never miss important updates.

 Step 1: Downloading the Script from GitHub

 Navigate to the GitHub Repository: Open your web browser and go to the GitHub page where the script is hosted.